Compact and discreet

 A membrane bioreactor (MBR) is a compact, highly effective solution for commercial and municipal wastewater treatment projects near ecologically sensitive areas.

-Suitable for flows of up to 1 mgd, Rewatec MBR systems use a unique ultrafiltration membrane to block fecal coliforms and other wastewater pathogens.
+Premier Tech Water and Environment's MBR systems are suitable for flows up to 5,000 m3 per day and use an ultrafiltration membrane to block fecal coliforms and other pathogens.

 Where are our MBR systems used?

-Rewatec MBR systems are most often solutions for:
+Premier Tech Water and Environment's MBR systems are most often a solution for: